prs513rosewood/MolecularDynamics/_project/milestone02.md

 structure will remain the same.

 The stream `std::cout` can be used to print something to the screen.
 You can find the documentation for [`iostream` here](https://en.cppreference.com/w/cpp/header/iostream).

+### Task summary

+This milestone requires the following tasks:

+* Implement the Velocity-Verlet integrator
+* Implement a test for the Velocity-Verlet integrator